 In-game advertising offers businesses the opportunity to reach out to a very wide demographic with eclectic tastes.
 Almost any product, catering to any demographic can be promoted effectively through in-game advertisements because gaming itself has become a universal pastime.

 Video games and ads have come a long way in the last few decades.
 Search marketers and celebrities alike are embracing the gaming industry as a huge market to reach their target audience.
-This is the first article in our new series on why video games as a huge opportunity for advertisers in 2023.
+This is the first article in our new series on why video games are a huge opportunity for advertisers in 2023.

 What are video game ads?